Particle Size Analysis: A Glossary of Terms

 The resistance that a liquid shows to being deformed by sheer stress.

 The effective charge on a particle that is immersed in a liquid.
-This can have a signficant effect on the stability of particles in suspension.
+This can have a significant effect on the stability of particles in suspension.